agnwinds/python/docs/sphinx/source/radiation_sources.rst

 choose a value for the second column.
 The use case here is fairly specific, especially with regard to the first parameter T.
-If the disk or central object temperature outside the temperatures in the grid, then Python will "adjust" the spectrum assuming that the overall spectrum changes as a BB would, but the features in the spectrum are uncnaged.
+If the disk or central object temperature outside the temperatures in the grid, then Python will "adjust" the spectrum assuming that the overall spectrum changes as a BB would, but the features in the spectrum are unchanged.
 If the gravity goes outside the range of the grid, the closest value is chosen.

+One need not use Kurucz models, of course.
+Any set of models can be used, as long as the files contain two columns, a wavelength in Angstroms and something that is proportional to :math:`F_{\lambda}`.
+The normalization of the fluxes does not matter, because the models are only used to establish the shape of the spectrum.
+The normalization is determined by the total luminosity of the component.